MikeDacre/fyrd/README.rst

 tested by users and demonstrated to be stable.
 In addition, I would like to implement the following features prior to the release of v1.0:

+ - Auto update Job scripts when attributes are changed until files are already written.
  - Profile managing script in bin
  - Update of all bin scripts to work with new options
  - Persistent job tracking in an sqlite database stored in $HOME